 Marketing Tools Produce Content in Conjunction With AI

 If you think you’re not using artificial intelligence in your content marketing, think again.
 Over 100 marketing tools are already AI-enhanced and it’s expected that nearly all martech will have AI capabilities in 2019.
 That means you’ll be working alongside AI in your content marketing campaigns.

-What matters for 2019 is how marketing departments learn to adapt to using AI in their campaigns.
+What matters for 2019 is how marketing departments adapt to using AI in their campaigns.
 Contrary to naysayers, AI can be a source of creativity.
-Many AI features save you time on manual work so you can focus on more creative endeavors.
+Many AI features save time on manual work so you can focus on more creative endeavors.